abhinavs001/Chat-with-PDF-without-Langchain/README.md

 ```

 ### Another file which uses FastAPI Integration
-The system can be deployed and utilized through FastAPI which is the main.py file
+The system can be deployed and utilized through FastAPI which is the main.py file\n
 First Install uvicorn
 ```
 pip install "uvicorn[standard]"